Stocks rally worldwide as oil prices ease on hopes for a possible end to the Iran war

 The White House said Trump will deliver a public address Wednesday evening on the Iran war.

-On Wall Street, most stocks rose as Big Tech powered the move higher.
-Gains of 3.8% for Alphabet and 0.8% for Nvidia were two of the strongest forces lifting the S&P 500.
+On Wall Street, three out of every five stocks within the S&P 500 rose as Big Tech powered the move higher.
+Gains of 3.4% for Alphabet and 0.8% for Nvidia were two of the strongest forces lifting the S&P 500.

-Eli Lilly climbed 5.1% after U.S. regulators approved its GLP-1 pill for weight loss.
+Eli Lilly rallied 3.8% after U.S. regulators approved its GLP-1 pill for weight loss.

-Hasbro fell 4.8% after the toy company found someone had gained unauthorized access to its computer network and is working to assess the full impact.

-Energy companies fell broadly as oil prices eased.
-Exxon Mobil slumped 5% and Chevron fell 4.9%.
+Oil companies also fell with the price of crude.
+Exxon Mobil slumped 5.2%, and Chevron dropped 4.6%.

 In stock markets abroad, indexes leaped more than 2% in France and Germany.
 Asian markets had even bigger gains.